 Pale Ale vs IPA: Which is Better?

 Which wins in a fight between pale ale and IPA?
-Well, the IPA is definitely more popular since brewers will have 10 IPAs on the menu and maybe one pale ale.
+Well, the IPA is certainly more popular since brewers will have 10 IPAs on the menu and maybe one pale ale.

 However, the IPA is a type of pale ale, giving the pale an edge.
 But I think that IPAs have become so unique that they shouldn’t be classified as pale ales any longer.
 This is the day and age of the IPA, like it or not.